endymion1818/deliciousreverie/src/pages/post/dont-fear-jamstack.md

 In the meantime, developers like me will continue to push the JAMStack agenda.
 Why?
 Because we have been pushed out of our cottage industry, and we need to continue to work, and to enjoy our work.
 And because we do have a lot of buying power for our clients, stakeholders and family and friends whom we build for.

-WordPress is no longer our favourite option.
+WordPress is no longer my favourite option.
 But it is still an option.

 You started the avalanche, and it's too late for the pebbles to vote.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/60loeoblu0M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 (Wow there really _is_ a Babylon 5 quote for every occasion.)

+<small>with thanks to the TND community, specifically Frank Taillandier for the title!</small>